modular-ml/wrapyfi/README.md

 * For installing ROS, follow the [ROS installation guide](http://wiki.ros.org/noetic/Installation/Ubuntu).
 We recommend installing ROS on Conda using the [RoboStack](https://github.com/RoboStack/ros-noetic) environment.

-* For installing ROS 2, follow the [ROS 2 installation guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+* For installing ROS2, follow the [ROS2 installation guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-We recommend installing ROS 2 on Conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.
+We recommend installing ROS2 on Conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.

 * ZeroMQ can be installed using pip: `pip install pyzmq`.
 The xpub-xsub pattern followed in our ZeroMQ implementation requires a proxy broker.
 A broker is spawned by default as a daemon process.